vb-linux/pages/index.md

 # Goal

 - build start point.
-- you can call it "void begginer friendly overlay"
+- you can call it `void begginer friendly overlay`
 - full-featured desktop operation system for anyone.

 # How ?